gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 {: vspace="0"}
 Chunk Type: 8 bits (unsigned integer)
-: This value MUST be set to 0xXX.
+: This value MUST be set to 0x4X.

-Chunk Flags: 8 bits
-: SHOULD be set to zero on transmit and MUST be ignored on receipt.
+Chunk Flags: 8 bits : MUST be set to zero on transmit and MUST be ignored on receipt.

 Chunk Length: 16 bits (unsigned integer)
 : This value holds the length of the Protection Engines field in bytes plus 4.